TicketsBot-cloud/docs/src/commands/gdpr.md

 **Process:**

-1. Click "Messages in specific tickets"
+1. Click "Your messages in specific tickets"
-2. Enter the Server ID
+2. Select the server:
+   - **If you have messages in 25 or fewer servers:** Use the dropdown menu to select one server
+   - **If you have messages in more than 25 servers:** Enter the server ID manually in the text field
-3. Enter the ticket IDs (comma-separated: e.g., `1, 2, 5, 12`)
+3. Enter the ticket IDs you want your messages removed from in the provided text field
 4. Review the confirmation screen
 5. Click "Confirm - I understand" to submit the request

+> **Note:** Only servers where you have **participated in tickets** with transcripts will appear in the dropdown menu.
+You do **not** need to be the server owner for this option.

+**Ticket ID Format:**
+You can use any of the following separators:

+- Comma-separated: `1, 2, 5, 12`
+- Semicolon-separated: `1; 2; 5; 12`
+- One per line (newline-separated)
+- Tab-separated

 > **Tip:** To find a server ID, enable Developer Mode in Discord settings, then right-click the server icon and select "Copy Server ID".
 [More info](http://dis.gd/findmyid)